vacu9708/Study-records/Database/Normalization/readme.md

 |3|John|C school|600|berkeley|N|

 ## 2nd normal form
+- The table must be in 1NF form
-In X->Y where X is a primary key, ALL the attributes of X have to be needed for Y<br>
+- In X->Y where X is a primary key, ALL the attributes of X have to be needed for Y<br>
 On the table A, only [ID] is needed to distinguish name, and [ID, college_name] is needed to distinguish accepted.<br>
 Table A is split into these.<br>
 ### Table B